AVS Testing and Certification Process

 The testing process validates that your Alexa product meets Amazon-specified device requirements.
 Some requirements, such as far-field audio performance, can be difficult to test and measure.
 To help you meet Amazon standards and build the best possible Alexa integration, all devices must go through the Amazon testing and certification process before receiving approval for launch.
 As part of the process, run the Amazon-provided self-tests, and make sure that your device passes.
 When you're ready, and all self-tests pass, proceed to have your device tested by Amazon.

 All self-tests tie back to AVS requirements.
 As you build your device, follow the requirements to provide a quality Alexa experience:

 Work with your Amazon representative

-Communicate with your Amazon point of contact to facilitate your testing process:
+Communicate with your Amazon point of contact to make sure that your testing process goes smoothly:

-- Create a detailed timeline outlining the testing process leading up to submission for Amazon testing.
+- Create a detailed timeline outlining the testing process leading up to submission for certification testing.

 - Understand which self-test checklists are applicable to your product.

 - Learn how, where, and when to submit devices for certification testing, including the number of physical units to submit.

 - Work together to resolve issues during certification.

 - Wait for notification from your representative that your device has passed certification testing.